rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

 > thread 'main' panicked at 'Cannot start a runtime from within a runtime.
 This happens because a function (like `block_on`) attempted to block the current thread while the thread is being used to drive asynchronous tasks.'

-"Well," she thinks, "I could use the `Handle` API to get the current runtime, maybe that will work?"
+"Well," she thinks, "I could use the `Handle` API to get the current runtime instead of creating a new one?
+Maybe that's the problem."

 ```rust
 fn aggregate(urls: &[&str]) -> Vec<String> {